 COMPENSATION COMMITTEE CHARTER

-The purpose of the Compensation Committees of the Boards of Directors (the “Boards”) of Carnival Corporation and Carnival plc (the “Companies”) is to discharge the Boards’ responsibilities relating to compensation of the Companies’ directors, executive officers and such other members of senior management of the Companies as the they may determine from time to time, including responsibility for approving and evaluating their compensation plans, policies and programs of the Companies, such as annual base salary, annual incentive opportunity, long-term incentive opportunity, equity-based plans, terms of employment agreements, severance arrangements, and change in control agreements (in each case as, when and if appropriate), any special or supplemental benefits, or any other perquisites, privileges or payments that are deemed to be “compensation” or “remuneration” under the rules and regulations of the United States Securities and Exchange Commission or United Kingdom company law or other regulations.
+The purpose of the Compensation Committees of the Boards of Directors (the “Boards”) of Carnival Corporation and Carnival plc (the “Companies”) is to discharge the Boards’ responsibilities relating to compensation of the Companies’ directors, executive officers and such other members of senior management of the Companies as they may determine from time to time, including responsibility for approving and evaluating their compensation plans, policies and programs, such as annual base salary, annual incentive opportunity, long-term incentive opportunity, equity-based plans, terms of employment agreements, severance arrangements, and change in control agreements (in each case as, when and if appropriate), any special or supplemental benefits or any other perquisites, privileges or payments that are deemed to be “compensation” or “remuneration” under the rules and regulations of the United States Securities and Exchange Commission or United Kingdom company law or other regulations.

 The Compensation Committees shall consist of no fewer than three independent directors, each of whom is, in the business judgment of the Boards, “independent” under the requirements of the New York Stock Exchange, the London Stock Exchange and other applicable regulatory requirements.